ralsina/boxes-book/src/lesson8.run.md

 <img src="lesson8_handle_spaces.svg" width="100%" style='border: 1px solid green; overflow: auto;'>

+As you can see, the justification now is absolutely tight where it needs to be.
 With that taken care of, we will keep hyphenation for the next lesson.